 You can find My Activity and Google Dashboard using the links below:

-There is a lot more you can explore on the My Activity and Google Dashboard pages.
+There is a lot more you can explore on My Activity and Google Dashboard pages.
 And again, you can delete all the history present in your Google account.
-You go to Activity controls on the My Activity page and turn off the different kinds of tracking features for your account.
+You go to Activity controls on the My Activity page and turn off the different kinds of tracking features for your Google account.

 Did you find this helpful, drop your thoughts in the comments.